b-qt/b-qt/README.md

 I'm Brenda.
 I'm a Data Scientist and Web Developer somewhere 🇪🇦.
 I'm interested in **Data Art** , **Visualization** and **Analysis** because everything therein depends on _perspective_ and it's fun to see how many different perspectives do exist.

-While you are here, take a look at my [👩‍💻Data Science Projects](https://portfolio-qb.vercel.app/) or [🎨 FrontEnd Projects](https://qb-3d.netlify.app)
+While you are here, take a look at my [👩‍💻Data Projects](https://portfolio-qb.vercel.app/) or [🎨 FrontEnd Projects](https://qb-3d.netlify.app)

 Outside of my Data Science and Developement projects, I enjoy:
   - Walks 🥾 📸